A Preterist Commentary on Revelation 16: Summary and Highlights

 The Euphrates River ran under the walls of Babylon.
 When the Persians attacked the city, they diverted the flow of water out of the river bed allowing them to march under the wall and take the city.
 Therefore, the fall of Babylon was a direct result of the drying-up of the Euphrates to allow for the passage of the kings of the east, the Persians, in 539 B.C.

-John envisions a similar circumstance resulting in the fall of Jerusalem.
+John envisions a similar circumstance resulting in the fall of Jerusalem, spiritual Babylon.
 In this verse, the Euphrates is again dried up to allow the passage of the kings of the east.
-The kings of the east mentioned here are appear to be Sohaemus and Antiochus.
+The kings of the east mentioned here appear to be Sohaemus and Antiochus.
 During the first century, Rome was the center of the known world, hence the saying, “All roads lead to Rome.”
 Furthermore, John penned Revelation on the island of Patmos, an island on the west coast of Asia Minor or what is now modern Turkey.
 And the Book of Revelation was a letter written and addressed specifically to seven churches in western Turkey.
 Because Revelation was written by a person on an island off the west coast of Turkey and was addressed to people in western Turkey, Patmos and western Turkey would seem to be the reference points of this book.
 Thus from the perspective of John and the seven churches to whom he wrote the kings of the east are kings whose kingdoms are east of Patmos and the seven churches of Asia Minor.

 Both Sohaemus and Antiochus ruled kingdoms in eastern Turkey which was also the eastern edge of the Roman Empire.
 King Sohaemus ruled the kingdom of Sophene on the east bank of the Euphrates between Cappadocia and Armenia.
-Antiochus was the king of Commagene on the west bank of the Euphrates.16 These kings of the east offered their military and leadership to aid in the defeat of Jerusalem.17 In addition to the two kings mentioned above, three thousand Roman soldiers drawn from the legions guarding the Euphrates also reinforced Titus’ army on its road to Jerusalem.18 Thus the fall of Jerusalem mirrored the fall of Babylon: both cities having been conquered, at least in part, by the crossing of their enemies over the Euphrates.
+Antiochus was the king of Commagene on the west bank of the Euphrates.16 These kings of the east offered their military and leadership to aid in the defeat of Jerusalem.17 In addition to the two kings mentioned above, three thousand Roman soldiers drawn from the legions guarding the Euphrates also reinforced Titus’ army on its road to Jerusalem.18 Thus the fall of Jerusalem, spiritual Babylon, mirrored the fall of ancient, historical Babylon: both cities having been conquered, at least in part, by the crossing of their enemies over the Euphrates.

 Revelation 16:12 Preterist Commentary: “The Kings of the East” Label appears to Also Point to the Babylonian Epithet since Ancient Babylon was Directly East of Jerusalem.